Whether a big walk…

 The region abounds in long distance paths and big mountain days out, some amongst the most popular ever and others undeservedly less obscure.
 Fancy a big day out?

-Of course England’s highest mountain Scafell Pike draws the crowds for individual ascents plus the various organised Britain’s Three Peak events.
+Of course, England’s highest mountain Scafell Pike draws the hiking crowds for individual ascents plus the various organised Britain’s Three Peak events.
 Its location lends itself to a number of fine round-trip ascents from all sides – Wasdale, Seathwaite, Langdale or Eskdale.
 The Western Lakes also includes some more illustrious high days out, such as the Pillar-Steeple-Red Pike-Yewbarrow round from Wasdale Head, Skiddaw, the Coniston Old Man circuit and the Helvellyn north-south ridge walk from the western side.